-DWRs California Desalination Planning Handbook is a guide for participants in water supply planning considering desalination options for water supply.
-The question of whether to locally implement a desalination project can be a very complicated one.
-If a community determines it is appropriate for their needs, this Handbook is a guidance document to use for developing, where appropriate, economically and environmentally acceptable seawater and brackish groundwater desalination facilities in California.
-The planning process outlined in the Handbook is intended to identify and address the siting, regulatory, technical, environmental and other issues which should be considered in determining whether and how to proceed with a desalination project.
+DWR's California Desalination Planning Handbook is a guide for participants in water supply planning who are considering desalination options for water supply.
+The question of whether to locally implement a desalination project can be complicated.
+If a community determines desalination is appropriate for its needs, this Handbook is a guidance document for developing, where appropriate, economically and environmentally acceptable seawater and brackish groundwater desalination facilities in California.
+The planning process outlined in the Handbook is intended to identify and address the siting, regulatory, technical, environmental and other issues that should be considered in determining whether and how to proceed with a desalination project.

-Mobile water desalination units provide emergency water supply wherever and whenever needed.
-The units can be easily moved (via air, land, or marine transport) and deployed to drought stricken and water stressed areas.
-Mobile desalination units provide a very flexible way of supplying potable water to communities by hooking-up to existing municipal water storage and delivery systems.
+These units provide emergency water supply wherever and whenever needed.
+The units can be easily moved (via air, land or marine transport) and deployed to drought-stricken and water-stressed areas.
+Mobile desalination units provide flexibility in supplying potable water to communities by connecting to existing municipal water storage and delivery systems.
 They can also be quickly and easily decommissioned or moved to other locations should drought conditions ease.
-A report was prepared in 2009 to address mobile desalination units.
+The report* "Logistics for Deploying Mobile Water Desalination Units" was prepared in 2009 to address mobile desalination units.

 *Please note that this report, titled "Logistics for Deploying Mobile Water Desalination Units," is being revised.
 If you have information that could assist in this revision or have questions about the report, please contact Michael Ross, (916) 651-0717, firstname.lastname@example.org.